MikeBirdTech/gpt3-vscode-extension/README.md

 ## Extension Settings
 Open preferences to find `GPT` under `extensions`.

-You will need to insert your API Key and update other parameters for your queries
+You will need to insert your API Key and update other parameters for your queries.
+Links for documentation are included for the meaning of each value.

 ---

 ## Known Issues
-Organization is not currently included in requests.
+May need to re-configure credentials if updating from a version older than v0.6.0

 ---

 ## Release Notes

+### 0.7.0
+Optionally include Organization in request to GPT

 ### 0.6.0
 Easily configure your extension in preferences